 Small feeder chute

 There is no collection bag which makes moving the mulch to the desired area more difficult.
-Bring a wheelbarrow and shovel!
+Prepare to bring a wheelbarrow and shovel to finish the job.

 Best High-End Splurge: DK2 Kohler Engine 3-in-1 Chipper Shredder

 Billed as a commercial, heavy-duty chipper, the DK2 Chipper Shredder & Vacuum has all the features you need to care for a large yard or garden.
 The chipper has a large capacity feeder shoot and chips branches up to 3 inches in diameter.
 Sold with a vacuum attachment to gather leaves and a tow bar, you can make quick work of leaf removal by attaching it to a lawnmower or ATV.
 The vacuum is removable with just three bolts.